 We use the Amazon store card exclusively for our Amazon purchases.
 It’s the default card in our profile and I love getting 5% back on what we already budgeted for. – Scott

-Paribus is a free service that monitors your online purchases and notifies you if there are any price drops.
-Many retailers will refund you the difference if a product’s price goes down within 30 days of your purchase.
+Paribus is a free service that monitors your online purchases and notifies you if your package is delivered later than reported.

 From the Paribus website on how it works:

 Paribus works with a bunch of major stores:

 Note: This app requires access to your email account.
 If you are concerned about online privacy, check out Paribus Privacy and Security.